 How to get a credit card with bad credit

 As credit cards aren’t secured against property or guarantors, your eligibility is based purely on your own ability to pay and your previous history with credit.
 If this is less than ideal, you will probably find that many lenders may limit your options.

-Despite that, there’s a lot of lenders who specialise in credit cards for those with poor credit.
-These are also solid options for you to borrow in the interim whilst you are building your credit history, as borrowing manageable amounts of money and repaying regularly and on time will improve your credit score.
+Despite that, there are lenders who specialise in credit cards for those with poor credit.
+Just make sure that you’re only borrowing manageable amounts of money and repaying regularly and on time, as this will improve your credit score over time.

 Will I be accepted for a credit card?

 Because lenders have their own criteria for lending - which may vary even across their own products - there are no hard or fast rules about whether you’ll be accepted.
 A lender will look at your credit score and report to decide if you’re eligible, but don’t despair if you’re rejected - there are other options you can consider.